rsmith-nl/lamprop/README.rst

 The program has options for producing LaTeX and HTML output in addition to plain text output.

-The program and its file format are documented by two manuals; lamprop.1 and lamprop.5 respectively.
-If you install this program on UNIX-like systems with 'make install', these will be installed automatically.
-For users of other systems, PDF versions are included in the distribution.
+The program and its file format are documented by a manual.
+This can be found in the ``doc`` subdirectory.

+If you install this program on UNIX-like systems with ``make install``, the manual will be installed automatically.
+For users of other systems, copy the manual to a convenient location.

 As of version 3, support for old style fiber properties (which also specified properties in the radial direction of the fiber) has been removed from the